skrub-data/skrub/doc/documentation.rst

 with inexact matches), parsing structured data such as datetimes from text, and extracting numeric features from non-numeric data.

-For those tasks, skrub does not replace pandas or polars.
+Skrub does not replace pandas or polars.
 Instead, it leverages the dataframe libraries to provide more high-level building blocks that perform the data preprocessing steps that are typically needed in a machine learning pipeline.